 Personality Psychology – Online Certification Course

 Our online certification course “Personality Psychology” consists of five textual modules.
 After you purchase the course, you will be able to access the course directly in your profile.
 To receive your certificate, you need to successfully pass all the modules of the training.
-After passing the test, it is necessary to declare your wish for a certificate by writing us an e-mail.
-After verifying your test results, your certificate will be sent to you directly via e-mail.
+After passing them, it is necessary to declare your wish for a certificate by writing us an e-mail.
+After verifying your results, your certificate will be sent to you directly via e-mail.

 - Certified Course